 A student may change her or his mind and withdraw without academic or financial penalty before the registration deadline.
 After that date, a student is considered registered at CUNE.
-Registration after the deadline and within the late registration window will be assessed a \$10/credit late fee.
-Students may not register after the final late registration deadline.
+Registration after the deadline and before October 15 (Full Year and Fall-only courses) or March 15 (Spring-only courses) will be assessed a \$10/credit late fee.
+Students may not register after the October 15 or March 15 dates.
 Registration for the CUNE dual credit course is separate from registration for the high school course.
 Any change in registration status must be made in accordance with CUNE's policies.